giacomoborin/Beamer-Theme/README.md

 ## HOW TO USE:
 At the current state, the theme is incomplete.
 See `NOTES` for a dummy test of its functionality.
 We'll try to fully release it as soon as possible.

-In order to use it you will have to insert in your main folder the four .sty file, add into a `images` folder the images you'll also find here, and lastly call the `\usetheme{beunitn}` command in your beamer document.
-You should be able to customise it according to your preferences.
+In order to use it you will have to
+1. insert in your main folder the four .sty files
+2. add into a `images` folder the images you'll also find here
+3. call the `\usetheme{beunitn}` command in your beamer document.

+You should be able to folly customise the theme according to your preferences.

 ## HOW TO CONTRIBUTE:
 It is possible to contribute to the development by testing the package and informing us of possible errors or limitations.
 Check `NOTES` for more info.